cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 * Bytes of length shorter or equal to 32 are rendered in hexadecimal, all capital letters, without the `0x` prefix.
 * Bytes of length greater than 32 are hashed using SHA256.
 The rendered text is `SHA-256=`, followed by the 32-byte hash, in hexadecimal, all capital letters, without the `0x` prefix.
+* The hexadecimal string is finally separated into groups of 4 digits, with a space `' '` as separator.
+If the bytes length is odd, the 2 remaining hexadecimal characters are at the end.

 Note: Data longer than 32 bytes are not rendered in a way that can be inverted.
 See ADR-050's [section about invertability](./adr-050-sign-mode-textual.md#invertible-rendering) for a discussion.